Kuru is a disease of the nervous system.

 Death usually occurs within 1 year after the first sign of symptoms.

-Call your health care provider if you have any walking, swallowing, or coordination problems.
+See your health care provider if you have any walking, swallowing, or coordination problems.
 Kuru is extremely rare.
-Your doctor will rule out other neurological diseases.
+Your provider will rule out other nervous system diseases.